iantanzy/agentic-ai-workshop/website/lab3.md

     Maintain a professional tone with appropriate formality for a banking representative with elevated privileges.
   ```
-    16. Since this agent will be a collaborator agent and will invoked by GFM Bank Orchestrator, we don't want to enable it for direct chat on the         chat homepage.
+  15.Since this agent will be a collaborator agent and will invoked by GFM Bank Orchestrator, we don't want to enable it for direct chat on the         chat homepage.
 Disable the **Show Agent** feature in the **Channels** section.
   ![image](./imgs/lab3/lab3-11.png)

 ## Test and deploy the GFM Back Office Agent